zerotier/docs/docs/bridging.md

 ### If it takes a long time waiting for the network during boot

-Sometimes the physical interface turns out to be a long "predicatable interface name" like: "enb827eb0d4176", sometimes it's just `eth0`, depending on raspbian version(???).
+Sometimes the physical interface turns out to be a long "predicatable interface name" like: "enb827eb0d4176", sometimes it's just `eth0`, depending on Raspbian version(???).

 <https://wiki.debian.org/NetworkConfiguration#Network_Interface_Names>